• Skip to primary navigation

 Otherwise, how about some potato pancakes?

-The effect is the same, but they look and taste better.
+The effect is the same, but they look and taste better - similar potato-forward choices are listed in potato skins side suggestions for snacks.

 Such potato pancakes are crispy on the outside and quite soft on the inside - different cuisines have different names for them.

-The hearty aroma complements the slightly sour cabbage rolls.
+The hearty aroma goes with the slightly sour cabbage rolls.

 For example, you can use sweet potatoes instead of classic potatoes - slightly unusual, but quite unique in this combo.